-Determining the fair value of investments in debt securities classified as financial assets at FVTPL
+Determining fair value of investments in special savings deposits classified as financial assets at FVTPL

-The Company carries its investments in traded debt securities at fair value, which requires use of accounting estimates and judgment.
-Since market interest rate is a significant component of fair value measurement, fair value would differ if the Company applied a different set of reference rates in the valuation methodology.
+The Company carries its investments in special savings deposits classified as financial assets at fair value, which requires use of accounting estimates and judgment.
+Since market interest rate is a significant component of fair value measurement, fair value would differ if the Company applied a different set of reference rates in the valuation methodology of the financial assets and financial liability, respectively.
 Any change in the fair value of these financial assets would affect profit or loss and equity.

-As at December 31, 2021 and 2020, carrying amounts of investments in debt securities classified as financial assets at FVTPL amounted to \$8,656,691 and \$9,638,706, respectively, as disclosed in Note 7.
+As at December 31, 2021 and 2020, the carrying amounts of investments in special savings deposits classified as financial assets at FVTPL amounted to \$3,337,800 and \$12,002,500, respectively, as disclosed in Note 8.

-6. CASH AND CASH EQUIVALENTS
+CASH AND CASH EQUIVALENTS.